 What It Actually Does

-The tool operates as a model generation pipeline — taking structured inputs about the battery geometry, cooling configuration, and cell data, and producing a fully parameterised, coupled Simulink thermal model as output.
+The Configurator operates as a model generation pipeline - taking structured inputs about the battery geometry, cooling configuration, and cell data, and producing a fully parameterised, coupled Simulink thermal model as output.

-Rather than resolving full 3D heat transfer inside the pack (expensive, slow), the tool builds a lumped thermal network: each cell, module wall, and pack structure is a node with thermal mass, and conductance paths connect them based on geometry and contact properties.
+Rather than resolving full 3D heat transfer (expensive, slow), the tool builds a lumped thermal network: each cell, module wall, and pack structure is a node with thermal mass, and conductance paths connect them based on geometry and contact properties.

-The parameters — thermal resistance between cell and cooling plate, between module and pack wall, effective heat capacity of each node — are not assumed.
+The parameters - thermal resistance between cell and cooling plate, between module and pack wall, effective heat capacity of each node - are not assumed.
 They are computed from geometry and material data using standardised methods implemented inside the Configurator.
-This is one of the key improvements: generic, formula-driven HTC and thermal property calculations that previously required manual lookup and entry.
+Generic, formula-driven HTC and thermal property calculations replace what was previously manual lookup and entry.

 CFD Coupling for Cooling Channels